steadylearner/blog/posts/Docker/How to use Docker commands.md

 ## 1. Confirm installation with Nginx

-I hope you could install Docker.
-Before we learn how each Docker command work, we will use these to verify it can show you some results in your machine or not.
+I hope you can install Docker.
+Before we learn how each Docker command works, let's test whether or not these can show some results on your machine.

 Use them in your CLI.